LearnersGuild/learning-os/blueprint/foundations.md

   - Don’t demand that people be good.
 Assume they are, and create rules of engagement and a culture that organically bring the best OUT of people."
   - While we're at it, also trust the learning facilitator, the practitioner, the investor...etc.
   - Resist the urge to blame the learner
+  - Trust in each person’s ability and right to manage their own life,

 ## Enable self-organization